 Be a Starfish in a Sea of Mantas

-Meet Dorka the manta a 1.8m juvenile female manta from Ari Atoll.
-She was first sighted in the northern parts of Ari in 2017 but this little-miss traveller was recently seen 50km’s south of there!
+Meet Dorka the manta, a 1.8m juvenile female from Ari Atoll.
+She was first sighted in the northern parts of the atoll in 2017 but this little-miss traveller was recently seen 50km’s south of there!
 Nowadays, Dorka can been seen indulging on plankton in Dhangethi Lagoon!
 I had an inquisitive but hungry Dorka line-feeding through a blanket of thick plankton in the shallow lagoon waters.

 With snorkelers in the water, this encounter could go two ways – a) guests chase the manta, manta stops feeding and disappears into the blue, OR b) ask your guests to lay at the surface like “starfish” keeping calm and not moving, letting the manta take control of the situation.